samliyanage/schools-app/Readme.txt

 Steps to follow in deploying web application.

-01)	Install the relevent softwares and plugings that mentioned as Pre-requisites.
+01)	Install the relevant softwares and plugigns that mentioned as Pre-requisites.

 02) Clone or Download the Maven project from github.